Corvusoft/restq/documentation/DESIGN.md

 ### Logger

 Interface detailing the required contract for logger extensions.
+No default logger is supplied with the code base and it is the responsibility of third-party developers to implement the desired characterics.

 ```
  +------------------------------------------+